OneEyeW1lly/Typing-game-bot/README.md

 the bot will open Chromium and navigate to https://typing-speed-test.aoeu.eu then will start typing by itself

-To setup go read the
+To setup go read PREREQUISITES.md